aweirdnerd/DIscovery-Manual/User-manual.md

 Honorary and Visiting staff accounts can be set-up on request.
 Former staff can be re-enabled as Honorary

+### Professional Support

+All PSP staff have Elements accounts.

 ## Privacy

 Elements has a Profile privacy setting that will determine whether the user's profile will be displayed in Discovery, and the existing web profiles.

-### Current users public
+### Current users default to public

 All current academic Elements users will be set to Public by default.
 PSP staff who have links to publications will also be set to Public.
-Other PSP staff profiles will default to Internal, but can opt to make them public.
-This will affect both sets of profiles.
+PSP staff with existing profiles will be set to Public.
+Other PSP staff will default to Internal, but they can opt to make them public.
+This will affect both Discovery and Gateway profiles.

 #### Eprints warning